 This Topic Brief highlights the relevance of vandalism as a key issue that impacts on the financial viability of water and sanitation utilities, and aims to provide practical insights on strategies for vandalism reduction.
 This is achieved through a case study documenting experience in the Copperbelt region of Zambia, where Nkana Water and Sewerage Company (NWSC) are implementing a three-pronged, integrated approach to vandalism reduction consisting of improving customer and utility relations, increasing the community’s sense of ownership, and strengthening law enforcement.

-Peal, A. Reducing vandalism of water and sanitation infrastructure: experience from Zambia&#8217;s Copperbelt.
-WSUP Topic Brief.
+Peal, A. Reducing vandalism of water and sanitation infrastructure: experience from Zambia’s Copperbelt.
+Water and Sanitation for the Urban Poor (WSUP) Topic Brief.
 WSUP, (2014) 11 pp.